-When summer gives up its bounty of fresh fruit, preserve that sun-kissed flavor in brandy to be enjoyed on ice cream or pound cake year-round.
-One of the ways in which fruits can be preserved is in alcohol -- no water-bath processing required -- without fear of botulism.
+When summer gives up its bounty of fresh fruit, preserve that sun-kissed flavor in good-quality brandy (for the best results) to be enjoyed year-round on ice cream, pound cake, pancakes, or as is with whipped cream.

 Brandied fruit makes an excellent item for an edible gift basket.
-But it takes at least one month for the fruit to be at its inebriated best (longer is better!), so keep that in mind when making this recipe for gift-giving.
+But it takes at least one month for the fruit to be at its inebriated best (longer is better), so keep that in mind when making this recipe for gift-giving.
 Start in July for Christmas!

 - 5 cups sugar

-- 5 cups light brown sugar (firmly packed)
+- 5 cups light-brown sugar (firmly packed)

 - 4 cups brandy (good-quality, as much as necessary)

-- In a very large bowl, combine fruit and sugars, tossing well.
+In a very large bowl, combine fruit and sugars, tossing well.
 Cover and let macerate for 1 hour, tossing every 15 minutes.

-- Divide fruit among 8 sterilized pint jars or a gallon covered crock.
+Divide fruit among 8 sterilized pint jars or a gallon covered crock.
 Pour in the brandy, making sure fruit is submerged.
 Cover and store in a cool place for at least one month.
 Since the brandied fruit will only improve with age, let the flavors develop for more than one month.

-- Once aged, store the brandied fruit on a counter.
+Once aged, store the brandied fruit on a counter.
 As its contents diminish, just add more diced fruit (2 cups fruit to 1/2 cup each white and firmly packed brown sugar) and brandy to cover.